diegoarjz/pagoda/README.md

 ```

 If all goes well you will have built and installed the selector library,
-headers and the GraphRunner executable.
-The GraphRunner executable is what
+headers and the sel executable.
+The sel executable is what
 allows you to execute a procedural graph in the specified in the selector
 format.

 # Executing your first procedural graph

-The GraphRunner executable takes a procedural graph file and optionally exports
+The sel executable takes a procedural graph file and optionally executes it.
-all the generated geometries into multiple files.

 A procedural graph is a directed graph that details the execution of the
 operations and the flow of procedural objects through the operations.

 All sorts of concepts in a procedural graph are represented by nodes.
-Operations nodes, interfaces between procedural operations, etc. The reasoning
+Operations nodes, interfaces between procedural operations, parameter nodes, etc. The reasoning
 for this approach is that it allows a higher level of flexibility and
-extensibility while defining procedural graph.
-Links between nodes do
+extensibility while defining procedural graphs.
+Links between nodes usually
 represent the flow of procedural objects but different nodes might process the
 objects in different ways.
 Some may create new geometry with procedural
 operations.
 Other might filter the flow of objects through the nodes.